-After the wettest winter on record, flooding blighted tens of thousands of homes and gardens.
+After the wettest winter on record in 2020, flooding blighted tens of thousands of homes and gardens.
 But even more widespread is the waterlogging that has affected hundreds of thousands of gardens – particularly those on heavy, clay soils – and any garden with naturally wet soil.

 The short-term effects of flooding and waterlogging may subside.
 But for plants and gardens, it is the severe longer-term problems that waterlogging can cause that gardeners need to be aware of – and do something about.
 And the longer the soil is saturated, the more severe the problems become.

-The Miracle-Gro Garden Flooding & Waterlogging Rescue Guide will help you overcome these problems and minimise the impact of the damage to ensure you can still enjoy your garden this summer.
+The Miracle-Gro garden flooding and waterlogging rescue guide will help you overcome these problems and minimise the impact of the damage to ensure you can still enjoy your garden in the summer.
 Also included are some long-term solutions that may be worth looking into if wet weather, waterlogging and flooding are to become more commonplace.

 Other symptoms include:

 - Shoots may start to die back and the whole plant may start to wilt – a sign that it is short of water since the damaged or dead roots can’t absorb any from the soil.